Xiong Xiling

-Xiong Xiling, or Hsiung Hsi-ling (熊希齡 (Xióng Xīlíng, Hsiung^{2} Hsi^{1}-ling^{2})); 1870–1937) was a Chinese philanthropist and politician, who served as premier of the Republic of China from July 1913 to February 1914.
+Xiong Xiling, or Hsiung Hsi-ling (熊希齡 (Xióng Xīlíng, Hsiung^{2} Hsi^{1}-ling^{2})); 23 July 1870 – 25 December 1937) was a Chinese philanthropist and politician, who served as premier of the China from July 1913 to February 1914.

 Biography

 Born in Fenghuang, Xiangxi prefecture of Hunan, China, Xiong was also a Chinese scholar.

 In July 1913, Xiong was appointed by Yuan Shikai as the Premier and Finance Minister.
 However, after a few months, the relationship between Xiong and Yuan began to deteriorate, triggered by their conflicting views on governance.
 In February 1914, Xiong resigned from the government.

 After he left politics, Xiong became involved in some educational and charitable institutions to help the needy of Beijing and Shanghai.
 In 1937, Xiong was in Shanghai, helping the refugees during the Battle of Shanghai.
-After Shanghai fell, he went to British Hong Kong, dying there on 25 December 1937.
+After Shanghai fell, he went to Hong Kong, dying there on 25 December 1937.
 He was honored with a state funeral.

-His daughter Nora Hsiung Chu (1902-1977) became an educator and expert on child welfare.
+His daughter Nora Hsiung Chu became an educator and expert on child welfare.